dandu1008/example-python-package/README.rst

-minimal-python-package
+example-python-package
 ======================

-A very minimal Python project to be used as an example for packaging
+A typical Python project to be used as an example for packaging